jedrzejkubica/GBA-centrality/Validation/README.md

 - [validation_parameters.ipynb](validation_parameters.ipynb)

-Investigate the choice of the paramters on the methods' performance (GBA centrality, RWR, PageRank)
+Investigate the choice of the parameters on the methods' performance (GBA centrality, RWR, PageRank)

 - [leave_one_out_scores.py](leave_one_out_scores.py)